genebean/genebean-piweatherrock/README.md

 ## Setup

-This module will install all the pre-requisites for PiWeatherRock, clone the repository that contains the core code, and create systemd services for the app and the web-based configuration utility.
-Right now the services assume that you have run `pip3 install -e .` from within the repository (this is not done for you).
-Soon this will transition to installing what currently is being cloned via PyPI.
+This module will install PiWeatherRock from [PyPI](https://pypi.org/project/piweatherrock/), along with all its pre-requisites, and create systemd services for the app and the web-based configuration utility named `PiWeatherRock` and `PiWeatherRockConfig`, respectively.

 ## Reference